ugurcany/TurkeyWeatherAPI/README.md

 ## TurkeyWeatherAPI

-Current weather and 5-day forecast data for the cities and districts of Turkey
+An API to the current weather and 5-day forecast data for the cities and districts of Turkey.
+Weather data is retrieved from the website of *Turkish State Meteorological Service*.

 **How to use:**
 ```java